aruhant/siri-bhoovalaya/Readme.md

 ## Decoding Multiple Languages (Coming Soon)
 - From the resultant Kannada text, specific predefined patterns allow extraction of other languages, including Prakrit, Sanskrit, Tamil, Telugu, and more.
 - **Current Work**: Algorithm implementation for multilingual decoding.
-- **Next Steps**: Simulations to demonstrate these processes (planned).
+- **Next Steps**: Simulations to demonstrate these processes (Planned).

 ---
-## Cleaned Halegannada wordlist with 200,000 words (available)
+## Cleaned Halegannada wordlist with 200,000 words (Available)
 - Secondary clean-up and Polishing (coming soon)
 - Expanded comprehensive dictionary (coming soon)
 ---

-## Partitioning a Sequence of Characters into Words (Coming soon)
+## Partitioning a Sequence of Characters into Words (Available)
-This is one of the most complex challenges.
+This is one of the more challenging aspects.
 Word lists for ancient languages or historical forms of modern languages are scarce.
 Additionally:
 - Collaboration with language experts may be necessary to leverage grammatical constructs for better optimization.
 - Procuring literature from the era, especially digitized texts with selectable content, is ongoing to support this effort.
+---
 ### Current and Planned Approaches
-- **Using Basic NLP Techniques and String Processing Algorithms** (Coming Soon).
+- **Using Basic NLP Techniques and String Processing Algorithms** (Available).
-- **Incorporating Statistical Analysis and Semantic Rules for Optimization** (Planned).
+- **Incorporating Statistical Analysis and Semantic Rules for Optimization** (Coming soon).

 ---
+## Examples (Available)
+- Demo
+- Play around with the first 8 chakras (courtesy of Shri Anil K. Jain)
+- Try Chakra Bandha, Navmank Bandha, or Bandhas of your choosing
+- Represent in scripts based on your convenience (Kannada and Devnagari support available with more coming soon)
+- Get the decoded sequence of characters and then the final shlokas --
 ## Packaged Simulations (Planned)
 Creating a comprehensive decoding system with all the above features will require significant computing power.
 - **Crowdsourced Computing**: We plan to allow users to run the software locally, contributing to discoveries.